wavebyrd/great_expectations/docs/docusaurus/docs/cloud/deploy/deploy_gx_agent.md

 ## Limitations

-Agent-enabled deployments do not support [ExpectAI](/cloud/overview/accelerating_test_coverage.md#expectai-beta).
+- Agent-enabled deployments do not support [ExpectAI](/cloud/overview/accelerating_test_coverage.md#expectai-beta).
 To be able to generate AI-recommended Expectations or custom SQL, use a [fully-hosted deployment](/cloud/deploy/deployment_patterns.md).
+- [Agent versions](#gx-agent-versioning) prior to 20251103.0 do not support the following [row conditions](/cloud/expectations/expectations_overview.md#row-conditions) options.
+If you use any of these aspects of row conditions, make sure your agent is version 20251103.0 or later.
+   - multiple condition statements
+   - **is in**, **is not in**, or **is null** operators

 ## Prerequisites